 The Observatory also opens its doors to the local community, allowing everyone in the Greater Cincinnati area a chance to wonder and learn about the heavens.

-The purchase of the telescopes and supporting equipment and construction of the new Observatory was made possible through a grant from the National Science Foundation (NSF), a generous gift from The Bank of Kentucky, and personal gifts made by alumni and friends of Thomas More College.
+The purchase of the telescopes and supporting equipment, and construction of the Observatory was made possible through a grant from the National Science Foundation (NSF), a generous gift from BB&T, and personal gifts made by alumni and friends of Thomas More College.

 For more information, please contact Dr. Wes Ryle, Department of Math & Physics, at 859-344-3367.